RKeaves/UNIT3D/book/src/updating_unit3d_version.md

 ## 3. Update UNIT3D

-> **Note:** Before running the actual update, make sure your environment meets the new release’s minimum requirements.
+> **Note:** Before running the update, ensure your environment meets the new release’s minimum requirements.

 1. **Fetch and apply updates**
+- The updater will fetch the latest commits from the upstream repository and stage them for installation.

    ```bash
    cd /var/www/html
    php artisan git:update
    ```
+- You may be prompted to confirm each step; choose **yes** to overwrite with the new version.

+    ````bash
+        Start the update process (yes/no) [yes]:
+        > yes
+    ````

 2. **Review and resolve conflicts**

-   UNIT3D fetches the new code and prompts for action on file conflicts.
-It is suggested to accept the updated files.
-After the update, review `~/tempBackup/updateLogs.txt` for conflicts.
-Any modifications will need to be re-implemented with the new code.
+- Pulls upstream commits and prompts for each file change; respond “yes” to overwrite your local copy.

     ````bash
         Update config/unit3d.php (yes/no) [yes]: